Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Attack on Android

 For the initialization we aim to gather gadgets that move the score of an object towards the benign class (i.e., negative score), hence we consider the classifier's top $n_f$ benign features (i.e., with negative weight).
 For each of the top-$n_f$ features, we extract $n_d$ candidate gadgets, excluding those that lead to an overall positive (i.e., malicious) score.
 We recall that this may happen even for benign features since the context extracted through forward and backward slicing may contain many other features that are indicative of maliciousness.
 We empirically verify that with $n_f=500$ and $n_d=5$ we are able to create a successfully evasive app for all the malware in our experiments.
 To estimate the side-effect feature vectors for the gadgets, we inject each into a \emph{minimal app}, i.e., an Android app we developed with minimal functionality (see Appendix~\ref{app:algos}).
 It is important to observe that the ice-box can be expanded over time, as long as the target classifier does not change its weights significantly.
 Algorithm~\ref{alg:initialization} in Appendix~\ref{app:algos} reports the detailed steps of the initialization phase.

 {\bf Attack Phase.} We aim to automatically mutate $z$ into $z'$ so that it is misclassified as goodware, i.e., $h(\varphi(z'))<0$, by transplanting harvested gadgets from the ice-box $G$.
 First we search for the list of ice-box gadgets that should be injected into $z$.
 Each gadget $\rho_j$ in the ice-box $G$ has feature vector $\bm{r}_j$ which includes the desired feature and side-effect features.
 We consider the actual feature-space contribution of gadget $i$ to the malicious host $z$ with features $\bm{x}$ by performing the set difference of the two binary vectors, $\bm{r}_j \wedge \neg \bm{x}$.
 We then sort the gadgets in order of decreasing negative contribution, which ideally leads to a faster convergence of $z$'s score to a benign value.

 Next we filter this candidate list to include gadgets \emph{only if} they satisfy some practical feasibility criteria.
 We define a \emph{check\_feasibility} function which implements some heuristics to limit the excessive increase of certain statistics which would raise suspiciousness of the app.
 Preliminary experiments revealed a tendency to add too many permissions to the Android Manifest, hence, we empirically enforce that candidate gadgets add no more than 1 new permission to the host app.
 Moreover, we do not allow addition of permissions listed as \emph{dangerous} in the Android documentation~\cite{android:dangerous}.
 The other app statistics remain reasonably within the distribution of benign apps (more discussion in~\autoref{sec:experiments}), and so we decide not to enforce a limit on them.

 The remaining candidate gadgets are iterated over and for each candidate $\rho_j$, we combine the gadget feature vector $\bm{r}_j$ with the input malware feature vector $\bm{x}$, such that $\bm{x}' = \bm{x} \vee \bm{r}_j$.
 We repeat this procedure until the updated $\bm{x}'$ is classified as goodware (for low-confidence attacks) or until an attacker-defined confidence level is achieved (for high-confidence attacks).

 Finally, we inject all the candidate gadgets at once through automated software transplantation, and check that problem-space constraints are verified and that the app is still classified as goodware.
-Algorithm~\ref{alg:attack} in Appendix~\ref{app:algos} reports the detailed steps of the attack phase.